 Potential symptoms and causes:

 The Helix acts normally when facing directly forward, but has vibration or acts erratically when tilted more than ~30 degrees up or down – This is almost always a problem in balancing of the Helix.
 Usually the Helix is bottom heavy, and in the normal position facing forward, the motors are strong enough to compensate, but as the angle increases, it requires more forces to overcome the imbalance.
-To fix this, rebalance the Helix on the tilt axis as per the instructions in this article.
+To fix this, rebalance the Helix on the tilt axis as per one of the balancing videos available on this page.
 (Note that this may also happen in other axes, but is seen much less commonly.)

 The Helix has vibration when facing either directly down or directly upwards (or close to these positions) – If you need the ability to point the camera straight up or straight down, see this article.